insys-icom/M3_Container/doc/Install_SDK_as_LXC_container.md

 * The overall performance within a virtual machine (VM) is never that high than the one on the host machine.
 Compiling source code normally takes a lot of performance.
 Compiling within the VM can be very slow

-* Exchanging files between the VM and the host system is not always that easy, it quite slow and takes a huge amount of CPU power.
+* Exchanging files between the VM and the host system is not always that easy, it's quite slow and takes a huge amount of CPU power.
 This pain can be eased but will never get extinct.
 Solutions might be mounting directories within the SDK by using scp, NFS, shared folders, FUSE, samba or even FTP.
 All of this solutions add a protocol with naturally slow down the file exchange.
 Every file exchange protocol will have additional problems, e.g. problems with synchronizing GIDs and UIDs, access rights or ownership of files.
 There is the problem of different file systems, where not all of them know symlinks or hardlinks.
 It may be forbidden to follow symlinks like it is the case with "shared folders".

 * Living within a VM most of the times is quite uncomfortable.
 There never are the right tools like editors.
 In case of the SDK there is not even an X server installed.